 A grievance within the meaning of this Agreement shall be any controversy or dispute arising between the parties hereto relating to any matter covered by this Agreement, or practice thereunder, including wages, working conditions, or benefits, or the interpretation or application of this Agreement.
-A grievance shall be presented within twenty (20) days of the action giving rise to the complaint, or within twenty (20) days of when the complaining party or the Union should have become aware of the action.
-Efforts to adjust grievances shall be made wherever possible during the normal workday and workweek and be held in person or by telephone conference call.
+A grievance shall be presented within ten (10) business days of the action giving rise to the complaint, or within ten (10) business days of when the complaining party or the Union should have become aware of the action.
+Efforts to adjudicate grievances shall be made wherever possible during the normal workday and workweek and be held in person or by telephone conference call.